nginxinc/nginx-gateway-fabric/docs/guides/routing-traffic-to-your-app.md

 a [Gateway](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1beta1.Gateway) and
 an [HTTPRoute](https://gateway-api.sigs.k8s.io/v1alpha2/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRoute).
-With these resources, we will configure a simple routing rule to match all HTTP traffic with the hostname `cafe.example.com` and direct it to the coffee Service.
+With these resources, we will configure a simple routing rule to match all HTTP traffic with the hostname `cafe.example.com` and route it to the coffee Service.

 ## Setup